 The following programs and services are suspended at this time:

 - ActivTrax or FastForward Fitness Appointments

 - Open Gym (i.e., pickup basketball games)

 - Towel Service Suspended

 - Playgrounds Closed

 - Dye Clay, St. Augustine & duPont YMCA Pools Closed

-Pools will be open at all branches in Phase One except at the Dye Clay, St. Augustine and duPont YMCAs.
-However, recreational swimming is not available.
-Lap swimming will be allowed with one swimmer per lane at a time.
-Aqua Aerobics with social distancing will be offered.
-Reservations are required for Lap Swim and Aqua Aerobics.
+Pools are open at all branches except at the Dye Clay, St. Augustine and duPont YMCAs.
+Reservations are required for Lap Swim, Family Swim and Aqua Aerobics.